 While I was still deciding what to write for today’s prompt, I came across this tweet.

 I wonder why we never have to worry about these things on Mother's day. https://t.co/SeTikwMmLX— Mmek (@Simmbie) June 15, 2019

-I hold this topic dear to my heart because while I have not been a “cut-off kid” perhaps due to my orphan advantage, I have experienced a form of estrangement in my adult life.
-It is beyond painful and largely because this ambiguous loss has no certainty as to whether the parent or adult child will ever return, so there is no finality or closure to the situation.
+I hold this topic dear to my heart because while I have not been a “cut-off kid,” perhaps due to my orphan advantage, I have experienced a form of estrangement in my adult life.
+It is beyond painful and largely because this ambiguous loss has no certainty about whether the parent or adult child will ever return, so there is no finality or closure to the situation.

 The adult child who notices the glitches between the parent and themselves as they transition to adulthood almost always stands alone.
-For someone to go on Social Media to vent, to seek support, comfort or an understanding, they have hit rock bottom.
-It’s not fair to pass judgement or attack.
+For someone to go on Social Media to vent, to seek support, comfort, or understanding, they have hit rock bottom.
+It’s not fair to pass judgment or attack.

 When that tipping point happens, and you can’t stay, it can feel as though there is no choice.
 The only way to proceed is to follow your inner voice guiding you away from the relationship and trust it will all make sense.

 You will often question your decision and feel isolated from other family members.
 You will grieve in ways that are reserved for all that lose their parents/family.
-You will do it under the cover of darkness, or in the privacy of your own home.
-The grief is invisible.
-Which makes it all the harder.
+You will do it under cover of darkness, or in the privacy of your own home.
+The grief is invisible, which makes it all the harder.

 This is because your choices are not ones that are likely to be understood in the broader social environment.
 How do you explain in a few sentences that make it comfortable for another person to understand why?
 And let’s face it, who else do you know that is making these decisions?
 If not none, then not many.

 A parent and child’s relationship erodes over time, not overnight.
 Due to the generational differences, what some people would consider abusive today passed for good old-fashioned parenting not long ago.